tomergee/gkemcp/README.md

 Deploy from agent SDKs, like the [Google Gen AI SDK](https://ai.google.dev/gemini-api/docs/function-calling?example=meeting#use_model_context_protocol_mcp) or [Agent Development Kit](https://google.github.io/adk-docs/tools/mcp-tools/).

 > [!NOTE]
-> This is the repository of an MCP server to deploy code to Cloud Run, to learn how to **host** MCP servers on Cloud Run, [visit the Cloud Run documentation](https://cloud.google.com/run/docs/host-mcp-servers).
+> This is the repository of an MCP server to deploy code to GKE.
+The server can be hosted on any platform that supports Node.js.

 ## Tools

-- `deploy-file-contents`: Deploys files to Cloud Run by providing their contents directly.
+- `deploy-file-contents`: Deploys files to GKE by providing their contents directly.
-- `list-services`: Lists Cloud Run services in a given project and region.
+- `list-clusters`: Lists GKE clusters in a given project and region.
-- `get-service`: Gets details for a specific Cloud Run service.
+- `get-cluster`: Gets details for a specific GKE cluster.
-- `deploy-local-files`*: Deploys files from the local file system to a Google Cloud Run service.
+- `deploy-local-files`*: Deploys files from the local file system to a GKE cluster.
-- `deploy-local-folder`*: Deploys a local folder to a Google Cloud Run service.
+- `deploy-local-folder`*: Deploys a local folder to a GKE cluster.
 - `list-projects`*: Lists available GCP projects.
 - `create-project`*: Creates a new GCP project and attach it to the first available billing account.
 A project ID can be optionally specified.